paullepoulpe/master-thesis/src/03_Background.md

 val query2 = population.Where(_.age > 40).Select(_.height)
 ```

-This example is a typical example of what a data processing application could look like.
-We defined some structure data to represent the model we are working with, in this case a record representing a person.
-We then load a collection of those records from disk storage.
+We define some structure data to represent the model we are working with, in this case a record representing a person.
+We then load a collection of those records from some disk storage abstraction .
 Finally, we have two statements that query this collection to compute some result.

 The first thing we can notice is that the name field in the `PersonRecord` is never read by the query.
 In the naive implementation however, these fields have to be loaded from disk, parsed and carried around until they are discarded by the `Select` clause.
 This creates a computation and memory overhead that might not be negligible, especially if the size of the `name` field is significantly larger than the few bytes required to represent the other two fields.